Where $110B of climate capital is actually heading.

 $110B by 2030 is large enough to support a specialist venture fund, and a 16.5% CAGR is sufficient to deliver venture-scale returns.
 The buyer pool sits outside the slow-growth traditional water industry.

-We believe this is the most investable corner of the climate adaptation opportunity for an early-stage fund of our size and scope — defended by regulatory, insurance, and balance-sheet drivers that do not depend on subsidy or policy goodwill.
+Much of the growth sits in risk analytics and the software value added to remote sensing: high-margin, recurring products sold to enterprise buyers.
+We believe this is the most investable corner of climate adaptation for an early-stage fund of our size and scope — defended by regulatory, insurance, and balance-sheet drivers that do not depend on subsidy or policy goodwill.